Oxygen Radical

 Source of Oxygen Radical:

-B. Non-cellular.
-Air pollution, cigarette smoke, alcohol, Ozone, heavy metals, radiation, drugs, industrial solvents, pesticides and herbicides are the main sources.
+Radicals are generated: Two sources - cellular and extracellular.
+The Non-cellular.
+Air pollution, cigarette smoke, alcohol, Ozone, heavy metals, radiation, drugs, industrial solvents, pesticides, and herbicides are the main sources.

-Oxygen Radicals and non-radical Oxidants.
+Oxygen Radicals and Non-Radical Oxidants.

 Radical |